 Otho Winger Memorial Hall.
 This building, named for former Manchester President Otho Winger, contains the art and music departments.
 There are a number of art studios, classrooms, practice rooms for student use, a four-station computer music laboratory, and a 14-rank pipe organ.
 The Norman and Grace Wine Recital Hall and Link Gallery provide attractive and welcoming settings for recitals, lectures, meetings and art shows.

 Physical Education and Recreation Center.
 Constructed in 1982 and renovated and expanded in 1997 and 2010, this building houses the exercise and sport sciences department, intercollegiate and intramural sports, and is the center for recreational activities.
 The multipurpose Stauffer-Wolfe Arena, seating 1,800, provides one competition or six practice basketball courts.
-Other facilities include the auxiliary gym, Brown Fitness Center, dance/multipurpose room, athletic training room, exercise and sport sciences offices, four classrooms, human performance laboratory and two racquetball courts.
+Other facilities include the auxiliary gym, Brown Fitness Center, dance/multipurpose room, athletic training facilities, exercise and sport sciences offices, four classrooms, human performance laboratory and two racquetball courts.

 To meet the preferences and needs of its diverse student body, Manchester provides a variety of living options in five residence halls, each representing distinctive small groups within the larger College community.
 To complement classroom learning, to stimulate personal growth, and to spark interpersonal relationships, the residence hall councils and staff present programs and activities for students.
 A major responsibility of residence hall staff members is to motivate, encourage and advise students in the residential environment.